-Students must be formally admitted to The Graduate School in order to register for any graduate courses.
-The Application for Admission form may be obtained from the Graduate Office or by visiting the Graduate School Admission's link, http://academic.scranton.edu/department/gradsch/gradadmis.html, to download the application.
-Completed applications, together with official transcripts of undergraduate and graduate work taken elsewhere, letters of recommendation, any required test scores, and other supporting documents, should be received in the Graduate Office at least one month before the term in which the student wishes to begin graduate study.
-International students should have all materials in the Graduate Office at least three months in advance of the first day of class (see Academic Calendar, p.
+Students must be formally admitted to the College of Graduate and Continuing Education (CGCE), in order to register for any graduate courses.
+The Application for Admission form may be obtained from the Graduate Office or by visiting the CGCE Admission's link, http://academic.scranton.edu/department/gradsch/gradadmis.html, to download the application.
+Completed applications, together with official transcripts of undergraduate and graduate work taken elsewhere, letters of recommendation, any required test scores, and other supporting documents, should be received in the Office of Admissions at least one month before the term in which the student wishes to begin graduate study.
+International students should have all materials in the Office of Admissions at least three months in advance of the first day of class (see Academic Calendar, p.
 6).
 An application file must be complete before it can be processed.